Will Hernandez

-William Hernandez (born September 2, 1995) is an American professional football offensive lineman for the Arizona Cardinals of the National Football League (NFL).
+William Hernandez (born September 2, 1995) is an American professional football offensive lineman.
 He played college football for the UTEP Miners.

 Early life

 Hernandez was born to a Mexican family in Las Vegas, Nevada.
 He was a four-year letterer and three-year starter at Chaparral High School in Paradise, Nevada, where he played offensive line, defensive end, and middle linebacker.
 Will actually quit football after his freshman year to instead work as a manager for his father's construction company, but was talked into rejoining the team before his junior year by his head coach, who saw extreme potential in Hernandez.
 As a senior, Hernandez was an all-Nevada offensive lineman and was an all-conference defensive end; he started all games at right guard, and registered 42 tackles, eight sacks, one interception, five forced fumbles and two fumble recoveries on defense.

 A zero-star recruit, Hernandez was recruited very lightly; despite receiving walk-on offers from Nevada, UNLV, and Wyoming, Will accepted an offer from UTEP, the only college to offer him a scholarship.
 Outside of football, Hernandez also lettered in track, powerlifting, wrestling, and soccer.